Homemade Vegetable Stock Powder – DIY Bouillon & Historical Tips

 - Start with homemade stock (vegetable or meat-based).

-- Bring to a rapid boil, then reduce to simmer until volume halves.
+- Boil, then reduce to a steady simmer until volume halves.

-- Continue reducing until syrupy, glossy, and coats the back of a spoon.
+- Continue reducing until syrupy, glossy, and it coats the spoon.

-- Pour into lined pan or ice cube trays, cool, and refrigerate overnight.
+- Pour into parchment-lined pan or ice cube trays; cool and refrigerate overnight.

 - Cut into cubes and store (2 months refrigerated, 1 year frozen).